TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Now, we can make it run:
+Now, we can make it run clicking on `"Run now"`:

 <br />